pivotal/docs-platform-automation/docs/tasks.md

 ### credhub-interpolate
 Interpolate credhub entries into configuration files

+!!! warning "Deprecation Notice"
+    This task will be deprecated in future _major_ versions of Platform Automation Toolkit.

 !!! info "prepare-tasks-with-secrets"
       The [prepare-tasks-with-secrets] task replaces the credhub-interpolate task on Concourse versions 5.x+ and provides additional benefits.